 The Company recognizes revenue from the sale of products when the earnings process is complete and when the title and risk and rewards of ownership have passed to the customer, which is primarily at the time of shipment.
-Revenue recognized other than at the time of shipment represented less than 1% of the Company's consolidated net sales in the three months ended March 31, 2020 and March 31, 2019, respectively.
+Revenue recognized other than at the time of shipment represented less than 1% of the Company's consolidated net sales in the three and six months ended June 30, 2020 and June 30, 2019, respectively.
 Customer payment terms are established prior to the time of shipment.
 Provisions for allowances related to sales discounts and rebates are recorded based on terms of the sale in the period that the sale is recorded.
 The Company utilizes historical information and the current sales trends of the Company's business to estimate such provisions.
 The provisions related to discounts and rebates due to customers are recorded as a reduction within net sales in the Company's Condensed Consolidated Statements of Operations and Comprehensive Loss.

 The Company records revenue from shipping and handling charges in net sales.
 Costs incurred in connection with shipping and handling the Company's products, which are related to third-party carriers or performed by Company personnel, are included in warehouse, processing and delivery expenses.
-In the three months ended March 31, 2020 and March 31, 2019, shipping and handling costs included in warehouse, processing and delivery expenses were \$5,607 and \$6,136, respectively.
+In the three months ended June 30, 2020 and June 30, 2019, shipping and handling costs included in warehouse, processing and delivery expenses were \$4,841 and \$6,160, respectively.
+In the six months ended June 30, 2020 and June 30, 2019, shipping and handling costs included in warehouse, processing and delivery expenses were \$10,448 and \$12,296, respectively.
 As a practical expedient under Accounting Standards Codification No. 606, "Revenue from Contracts with Customers (Topic 606)" ("ASC 606"), the Company has elected to account for shipping and handling activities as fulfillment costs and not a promised good or service.
 As a result, there is no change to the Company's accounting for revenue from shipping and handling charges under ASC 606.

 The Company maintains an allowance for doubtful accounts related to the potential inability of customers to make required payments.
 The allowance for doubtful accounts is maintained at a level considered appropriate based on historical experience and specific identification of customer receivable balances for which collection is unlikely.
 The provision for doubtful accounts is recorded in sales, general and administrative expense in the Company's Condensed Consolidated Statements of Operations and Comprehensive Loss.
 Estimates of doubtful accounts are based on historical write-off experience as a percentage of net sales and judgments about the probable effects of economic conditions on certain customers.
-The Company considered the economic impact of the the novel coronavirus ("COVID-19") pandemic on the collectibility of customer accounts receivable and determined that no additional allowance for doubtful accounts was required as of March 31, 2020.
+The Company considered the economic impact of the novel coronavirus ("COVID-19") pandemic on the collectibility of customer accounts receivable.
+Although the Company has detected some slowing in payments from customers due to the financial uncertainties resulting from the COVID-19 pandemic, it determined that no additional allowance for doubtful accounts specific to customer accounts receivable impacted by COVID-19 was required as of June 30, 2020.
 The full impact of the COVID-19 pandemic is unknown and rapidly evolving.
 The Company will continue to analyze any financial and commercial impacts of the COVID-19 pandemic, including any adverse impact the COVID-19 pandemic may have on the collectibility of customer accounts receivable.